TileDB-Inc/TileDB/doc/source/tutorials/reading.rst

 There are numerous factors affecting the read performance, from the way the arrays were tiled and written, to the number of fragments, to the read query layout, to the level of internal concurrency, and more.
-We discuss these factors in more detail in a later tutorial.
+See the :ref:`performance/introduction` tutorial for more information about the TileDB performance.